 Name/Description Value(s) Example usage Used with archiveeach Creates a separate archive for each of multiple files specified in a single command line.
 Can be used with archivetype and encode to create .tar.gz archives. <destination> - Directory in which to create the archives By default, archives are created in the current directory.</destination> Creates a separate ZIP archive for each file in the current directory: pkzipc -add -archiveeach .
-Creates the archives in a specified destination: pkzipc -add -archiveeach = C:\newzips .
-Creates .tar.gz archives: pkzipc -add -archiveeach -archivetype=tar -encode=gz C:\data. add archivetype Explicitly specifies the type of archive to be acted on by the command.
+Creates the archives in a specified destination: pkzipc -add -archiveeach=C:\newzips .
+Creates .tar.gz archives: pkzipc -add -archiveeach -archivetype=tar - encode=gz C:\data\. add archivetype Explicitly specifies the type of archive to be acted on by the command.
 PKZIP works with ZIP archives by default or infers the archive type from the archive name.
-Use the archivetype option if PKZIP would assume or infer the wrong type. bzip2 - Specifies the Bzip2 archive type. zip - Specifies the .ZIP archive type. (default) gzip - Specifies the GZIP archive type. tar - Specifies the TAR archive type. uue - Specifies the UUENCODED archive type. xxe - Specifies an XXENCODED archive type.
+Use the archivetype option if PKZIP would assume or infer the wrong type.
+Always use the archivetype option to specify OpenPGP files. bzip2 - Specifies the Bzip2 archive type. zip - Specifies the .ZIP archive type. (default) gzip - Specifies the GZIP archive type. pgp - Specifies the OpenPGP archive type. tar - Specifies the TAR archive type. uue - Specifies the UUENCODED archive type. xxe - Specifies an XXENCODED archive type.
 These archive types can contain only one file.
-To use with multiple files, create an archive of one of the other archive types and use the encode option to encode this archive as the single-file archive type that you want. pkzipc -add -archivetype=tar myfile.foo Creates a TAR archive named myfile.foo.tar pkzipc -extract -archivetype=bzip2 -noarchiveextension -silent=input - Extracts from a BZIP2 archive on STDIN add, extract, test, view
+To use with multiple files, create an archive of one of the other archive types and use the encode option to encode this archive as the single-file archive type that you want. pkzipc -add - archivetype=tar myfile.foo Creates a TAR archive named myfile.foo.tar pkzipc -extract -archivetype=bzip2 -noarchiveextension -silent=input - Extracts from a BZIP2 archive on STDIN pkzipc -add - archivetype=pgp - recipient="Bob Smith" myfile.pgp .txt Creates an OpenPGP archive encrypted for Bob Smith called myfile.pgp add, extract, test, view

 Name/Description Value(s) Example usage Used with ascii Set the internal attribute bit (ASCII/Binary) to ASCII.
 Configurable The file(s) or file pattern whose internal attribute bit you wish to set to ASCII; if no files are specified, PKZIP prompts for each file.
-No default value. pkzipc -add -ascii=".txt" save.zip pkzipc -add -ascii save.zip add attributes Stores files with the specified file attribute information in the archive file.
+No default value. pkzipc -add - ascii=".txt" save.zip pkzipc -add -ascii save.zip add attributes Stores files with the specified file attribute information in the archive file.
 Configurable separately for add and extract operations.
-(WIN32) hidden - select hidden files. system - select system files. readonly - select read-only files. archive - select files with the archive bit set. all - select all types of files. none - do not select files that have hidden, system, or read-only attributes; overrides the default attributes setting in configuration file. <hex value=""> -The hex value of an attribute to be selected, or the logical OR of multiple hex values Default = readonly, archive</hex> pkzipc -add -attributes=system,hidden save.zip add, extract avargs Specifies any command line arguments to use when running the antivirus program given in avscan Configurable <command line=""/> - A command line that runs an anti- virus program pkzipc -extract -avscan= f-prot.exe -avargs="%e /silent /nomem /noboot" myfiles.zip extract
+(Windows) hidden - select hidden files. system - select system files. readonly - select read-only files. archive - select files with the archive bit set. all - select all types of files. none - do not select files that have hidden, system, or read-only attributes; overrides the default attributes setting in configuration file. <hex value=""> -The hex value of an attribute to be selected, or the logical OR of multiple hex values </hex> pkzipc -add - attributes=system,hidden save.zip add, extract avargs Specifies any command line arguments to use when running the anti-virus program given in avscan Configurable <command line=""/> - A command line that runs an antivirus program pkzipc -extract -avscan= f-prot.exe -avargs="%e /silent /nomem /noboot" myfiles.zip extract